 The boxes also work great for art supplies like glitter and craft paint!

 Ever spent 10 minutes trying to figure out where you put the tiny tube of super-glue?
 Or just basic Elmer’s glue?
 Or that Velcro you know you bought last year?

 Gather up all the different indoor adhesives into one photo box and you’ll save SO much time!

 We have a few different styles of light bulbs required for different fixtures, and grouping them together makes the closet look way less cluttered.
 And we don’t have to worry about knocking individual packages of bulbs off the shelf.

 Ever buy the giant multi-pack of toothpaste, deodorant, or razors at Costco?
 Or stock up during a great sale?
 Photo boxes are perfect in the bathroom to corral all those loose items into cheap, stackable storage!
 We have boxes for teeth, his, and hers in our bathroom closet.

 I don’t know about you, but I tend to do my nails somewhere other than the actual bathroom.
-It took years of adulting, but I finally figured out it was easier to store all the supplies in one bin I could carry around.
+It took years of adulting, but I finally figured out it was easier to store all the nail care supplies in one bin I could carry around.
 Clippers, files, nail polish, remover wipes, etc can all be stored in one photo box!

 It might be worth adding a couple of smaller containers within your photo box to keep things more organized.
 Sub-dividing larger boxes is one of my favorite organizing tricks!